sn1218/Audio-Classification/README.md

 Audio data was sourced from the [GTZAN dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) on Kaggle.
 Files that would not load properly were dropped, and exploratory data analysis was performed in 'Audio_Data_EDA.ipynb'.

 'Classification_of_Audio_Data_using_Machine_Learning.ipynb' contains all the steps taken to produce the Convolutional Neural Network (CNN) model to classify audio into music genres.
+The final model was saved as 'cnn_model.h5'; its history is saved as 'history.pkl'.
+The label encoding is saved as 'classes.npy'. 'feature_extraction.py'

-'feature_extraction.ipynb' is the code used to produce a module, which is then used in the 'Test_Model_on_Youtube_Clips.ipynb' file.
+The model and associated files, as well as the module 'feature_extraction.py', are loaded in 'Test_Model_on_Youtube_Clips.ipynb'. 'feature_extraction.py' produces the features used in the CNN model, e.g. min, max, and mean of each row of the Mel Spectogram.

 The animated slide deck presentation can be found [here](https://www.canva.com/design/DAGJ_ayphRI/afFF12HA3axhxRTSc2otRA/view?utm_content=DAGJ_ayphRI&utm_campaign=designshare&utm_medium=link&utm_source=editor).
 The PDF'd version is included in the repository.